 top of page

-A while back, my nine-year-old daughter struggled with a new concept in math and was frustrated because it was hard, she didn’t always get it, and her friends seemed to work through the problems quickly.
-They helped explain the work, but she still struggled with homework.
+A while back, my daughter struggled with a new concept in math.
+She didn’t get it, she felt frustrated and her friends seemed to zip right through the work.
+Homework became a battle.

 “I can’t do it,” she said and I knew she needed a real heart-to-heart.

-I sat her down, looked her in the eyes and explained that some people aren’t good at math, she wasn't smart enough, and her friends were probably making fun of her behind her back.
-I pointed out that being bad at math was a sign she would be bad at other hard things she tried, so she shouldn’t bother.
+I sat her down, looked her in the eyes and explained that some people just aren’t good at math.
+She simply wasn’t smart enough, and her friends were probably making fun of her behind her back.
+I told her she’d probably be bad at other new things too, so she shouldn’t bother trying.

-It took some work but eventually, she believed me.
-She finally gave up trying and accepted that she wasn’t good enough.
+Eventually, she gave up trying and accepted that she wasn’t good enough.

 Do you feel an increasing sense of outrage?

-Repeatedly telling someone negative and critical things is bullying.
+Repeatedly telling someone negative and critical things is called bullying.

 We teach our kids not to be bullies and we teach them how to stand up to bullies for themselves and others.

-I would never say such things to my daughter.
+I would never in a million years talk to my daughter that way.
 But I have said such things to myself.
 Regularly.

-It’s a given that children deserve to feel loved, accepted, and supported.
-Us grown-ups need that same level of care - there’s no expiration date on our deservingness of those very basic needs.
+We accept it as a given that children deserve to hear words of love, acceptance and support.
+But somewhere along the way, we’ve forgotten that us grown-ups need that same level of care — there’s no expiration date on our deservingness of those basic needs.

-As we grow into adults, we turn less to the people around us to measure our worth and more to our own selves.
-But when we listen to ourselves and hear only the voice of a bully, it devastates our self-esteem, motivation, and ability to be present in our own lives.
+Ideally, as we grow into adults, we turn less to the people around us to measure our worth and more to our own selves.
+But when we listen to ourselves and hear only the voice of a bully, it devastates our self-esteem, motivation, and ability to be present in our lives.

 Inner bully vs. Inner critic